vmware-tanzu/velero/site/docs/v1.3.2/migration-case.md

     velero backup create <BACKUP-NAME>
     ```

-    The default TTL is 30 days (720 hours); you can use the `--ttl` flag to change this as necessary.
+    The default backup retention period, expressed as TTL (time to live), is 30 days (720 hours); you can use the `--ttl <DURATION>` flag to change this as necessary.
+See [how velero works][1] for more information about backup expiry.

 1.  *(Cluster 2)* Configure `BackupStorageLocations` and `VolumeSnapshotLocations`, pointing to the locations used by *Cluster 1*, using `velero backup-location create` and `velero snapshot-location create`.
 Make sure to configure the `BackupStorageLocations` as read-only
     by using the `--access-mode=ReadOnly` flag for `velero backup-location create`.